 Your Lifetime Warranty suddenly looks more like a 24 year at best, a 12.5 year, or possibly even a one-year warranty depending on where in the lifecycle that the contractor is.

 This is simply to show that not all “Lifetime Warranties” have the same meaning.
 In actuality, a “Lifetime Warranty” really refers to the lifetime of the business offering the warranty!

 We hold and continue to service the longest running Lifetime Warranties in the business.
-At 63 years, and four generations of ownership groups, ’58 Foundations knows how to succeed – pun intended.
+At 64 years, ’58 Foundations & Waterproofing knows how to succeed – pun intended.

-The structure of our business, the bylaws and general practices, have built ’58 Foundations into a well-oiled machine designed to support its customers across the ages.
+The structure of our business, the bylaws and general practices, have built ’58 Foundations & Waterproofing into a well-oiled machine designed to support its customers across the ages.

 Back in the 1950s when we introduced our lifetime warranty, we weren’t copying anybody to make sales.
 We didn’t even need to offer a lifetime warranty at all.
 In fact, there was no basement waterproofing industry to speak of at the time.
 We simply knew the capabilities of our system and the manner-in-which to build the business that would keep it running from owner to owner – much like how many franchises operate.

-Did you know we still honor hundreds of thousands of warranties?
+- Did you know we honor hundreds of thousands of warranties?